RobertAron/ActuallyGoodTutorials/README.md

 [Samantha Ming](https://www.samanthaming.com/) - JS, HTML, CSS tidbits and tricks

 [10 Modern CSS layouts](https://1linelayouts.glitch.me/) + [Video](https://www.youtube.com/watch?v=qm0IfG1GyZU) - Tools in 2020 that make css seem easy

+[Intro to typescript](https://basarat.gitbook.io/typescript/) - Everything you need to know about why typescript is around, and how to get started using it.